Technical-Enablement-PingIdentity/BXIndustry/README.md

 You can also enable your admin flow for all verticals by uncommenting the admin portion of globalSettings in src/global-settings.js.
 Make sure to set a value for REACT_APP_ADMIN_POLICY_KEY in .env if you do that as well!

-## SK Dialogs HTML Structure for Inheriting the Main Style of the Site
+## DV Dialogs HTML Structure for Inheriting the Main Style of the Site
 To visit the dialog examples page:
 - enter https://demo.bxindustry.org/admin
 - click on "Dialog Examples" link